 16. If Joshua taught, “love your enemies”, could I obey that teaching and at the same time shoot, bomb or otherwise kill them for the government of the nation I live in?

 17. What does Joshua teach is the primary characteristic of love?

-18. If I love Joshua’s Father with all my heart, soul, mind and strength, name two manifestations of that love?
+18. If I love Joshua and Joshua’s Father with all my heart, soul, mind and strength, name the the first primary change in my life due to that love?

 19. In what way does Joshua teach that God wants people to worship Him?

 20. Does Joshua teach that “God is in control”?

 21. What is Joshua’s clearest statement regarding what “eternal life” is comprised of?